 Undergraduate Advising Directors for Student-Athletes - Varsity athletes will be assigned an Undergraduate Advising Director for student-athletes, located in the Athletic Academic Resource Center (AARC).
 Your UAD will serve as your primary advisor throughout your time at Stanford.
 In addition to advising students on academic requirements and policies; course selection and sequencing; and investigating majors, advisors for student-athletes are uniquely qualified and trained to evaluate student-athletes’ academic eligibility requirements as well as to help you balance your time commitments so that you can meet both your academic and athletic goals.

-Specialized Advisors in Sweet Hall - Specialized Undergraduate Advising Directors, including the Transfer Advisor and Leland Scholars Advisor, are located on the first floor of Sweet Hall.
+Specialized Advisors in Sweet Hall - Specialized Undergraduate Advising Directors, including academic advisors for Transfers and Leland Scholars, are located on the first floor of Sweet Hall.
 In addition to general academic advising, these advisors have focused expertise from research, grants, and fellowships to co-terminal and pre-professional interests (e.g., pre-law, pre-med, pre-business, and pre-education).
 Advising is available by appointment once the academic year begins.

 NSO & Course Enrollment

 While Axess opens on September 1 for continuing students to enroll, as new students you have the "New Student Advisement Enrollment Hold" on your account restricting you from enrolling.
 This enrollment hold will be automatically released for frosh during NSO after the Academic Advising Presentation.
 At that time, you will be able to log in and begin to enroll in your Autumn Quarter courses.*